COGS108/Overview/COGS108-Syllabus.md

 At all times, you should be considerate and respectful.
 Always refrain from demeaning, discriminatory, or harassing behavior and speech.
 Last of all, take care of each other.

-If you have a concern, please speak with Prof Ellis, your TAs, or IAs.
+If you have a concern, please speak with anyone on the instruction team (professor, TAs, or IAs).
 If you are uncomfortable doing so, that’s ok!
 The [OPHD](https://blink.ucsd.edu/HR/policies/sexual/OPHD.html) (Office for the Prevention of Sexual Harassment and Discrimination) and [CARE](https://care.ucsd.edu/) (confidential advocacy and education office for sexual violence and gender-based violence) are wonderful resources on campus.

 ### Academic Integrity